-The history of envy began with the ambition of a rebellious angel who said, “I will make myself like the Most High,” (Isaiah 14:14).
-The fallen angel then incited the suspicion of Eden, suggesting to the first humans, “You will be like God…” (Genesis 3:1-6).
-“Perhaps the Creator was keeping the goods to himself and depriving them of their full potential.”
+The history of envy began with the ambitions of a rebellious angel who said, “I will make myself like the Most High,” (Isaiah 14:14).
+The fallen angel then spread his envious spirit by inciting into the hearts of the first humans the suspicion of Eden – that the Creator was keeping the goods to himself and depriving them of their full potential (Genesis 3:1-6).

 Envy vandalizes joy and joyful community.